muratk5n/thirdwave/en/README.md

 ---

-"@HypersonixAU has placed an order with Amiga Engineering (@Australia3d) to manufacture a new 3D printed, hydrogen-powered scramjet engine to support clean emissions in the aerospace industry"
+"@HypersonixAU has placed an order with .. @Australia3d to manufacture a new 3D printed, hydrogen-powered scramjet engine to support clean emissions in the aerospace industry"

 [[-]](https://www.h2-view.com/story/hypersonix-places-order-to-manufacture-a-3d-printed-hydrogen-powered-scramjet/)